Meredith Pardue: Work

-Pardue is a contemporary abstract painter known for her captivating mixed-media works, which seamlessly blend layers of acrylic, ink, and oil.
-Throughout her career, Pardue has lived in diverse cities such as Austin, Portland, Savannah, and New York City, each of which has profoundly shaped her artistic expression.
-She draws inspiration from the unique landscapes and vibrant cultures of these places, as well as her travels along the U.S. coastlines, France, and the Caribbean, all of which are reflected in the rich textures and organic forms of her paintings.
+Pardue is a contemporary abstract painter known for her mixed-media works, which blend layers of acrylic, ink, and oil.
+Throughout her career, Pardue has lived in cities such as Austin, Portland, Savannah, and New York City, each of which shaped her artistic expression.
+She draws inspiration from the landscapes and cultures of these places, as well as her travels along the U.S. coastlines, France, and the Caribbean, all of which are reflected in the rich textures and forms of her paintings.

 Pardue has stated that her paintings "evoke botanical or geological elements, but these elements serve merely as a point of departure for the viewer to experience what is ultimately a visual record of an improvisational dialogue between a blank canvas and myself.”
 Nature is a significant inspiration in her work, and she uses these forms as a point of departure to explore the infinite possibilities of paint within a two dimensional plane.

 Pardue also states that her gestural abstract work stems from "universal themes, rather than specific notions of ideas or concepts, so I am less concerned with representation and more with resonance—how color vibrates, how forms evoke a response that is unique, visceral, and universal all at once.
 These paintings are both a mirror and a journey.
 They are moments of vulnerability and power, reflecting not only who I am, but who we all are, in our truest states."